(Continued from) © COPYRIGHT NOW UNBANNED PUBLICATIONS

 · One cannot ‘reach’ heaven by attending church services and by doing church duties.

-· One cannot ‘hope’ on salvation by outweighing your bad deeds with good deeds.
+· One cannot ‘hope’ on salvation by outweighing your bad deeds with good deeds, (Romans chapters 2-3.)

-The Scriptural water baptism of Jesus’ sincerely believing disciples is not a matter of personal or denominational choice between a baby sprinkling, pouring, or even adult immersion.
-The only real water baptism is the baptism demonstrated and commanded by Jesus Himself, (Mt.
+The Scriptural water baptism of Jesus’ sincerely believing disciples is not a matter of personal or denominational choice between a baby sprinkling, pouring, or even adult submersion.
+The only real water baptism is the baptism of disciples as demonstrated and commanded by Jesus Himself, (Mt.
 3:13-17; 28:19-20.)

-The only authentic Scriptural baptism was, is, and always will be practiced and preached by all Jesus’ true disciples for the purpose to demonstrate personal faith by choice; declaring complete submission to Jesus above all else, (Col. 2:8-15; Rom.
+The only authentic baptism was, is, and always will be preached and practiced by all Jesus’ true disciples to demonstrate personal salvation by choice; declaring complete submission to Jesus above all else, (Col. 2:8-15; Rom.
 Chapter 6.)
-This submission is openly declared through willing ‘submersion’ into Jesus Himself, (Rom.
-1:16-19) — of which Scriptural water baptism is the symbol of inward faith and complete commitment to Christ.
+This submission is openly declared through willing ‘immersion’ into Jesus Himself, (Rom.
+1:16-19) — of which water baptism is the symbol of inward faith and complete commitment to Christ.

 · In the full context of God’s Word, we must answer three vital questions before anyone can consider Scriptural water baptism.

-1. Do I personally and sincerely believe that Jesus is God’s Son, God Himself, Who became flesh [God Himself became a man] to atone for the sin of all humanity [in the flesh or as a man,] and for my state of sin without God?
+1. Do I personally and sincerely believe that Jesus is God’s Son, God Himself, Who became flesh [God Himself became a man] to atone for the sin of all humanity [in the flesh or as a man,] and for my lost and cursed state (or position) of sin without God?
 (Romans Chapters 2 & 3.)

 2. Did I personally and sincerely invite, and accept Jesus into my human spirit, (heart,) mind, (soul,) and into every aspect of my life, thus experiencing the spiritual rebirth according to Jesus’ Scriptural commandments?
 (Jn.
 1:12-13; 3:3-5.)